Fortanix Data Security Manager Using Secret Store CSI Driver

 6.1 Installing the Secret Store CSI Driver

-Perform the following steps to install the Secret Store CSI Driver using helm:
+Perform the following steps to install the Secret Store CSI Driver using Helm:

 1. Run the following command to add the CSI Driver: